gavargas22/socrates/README.md

 ## Copyright

-Socrates was developed by Alan Wernick, Sergio Guerrero, Mario Robles and Guillermo Vargas
+Socrates was developed by Alan Wernick and Guillermo Vargas

 Copyright 2015 [Academic technologies](http://at.utep.edu/).
 See [MIT-LICENCE](#) for details.